pchdev/mgulibSC/README.md

 # mgulibSC
 _set of tools for superCollider_

+Please note that the library as it currently is should not yet be used

 ## Installation

 - simply place the folder in your SC Extension Folder :